 Considering all the upcoming AdWords innovations, 2018 is going to be the year of advanced analytics and the freedom of experiments.
 We are also looking forward to more integrations being rolled out in 2018 - for example, the integration between SalesForce and Google Analytics.
 Your PPC campaigns can also benefit from this merge: you can use your SalesForce data to create audience groups in Google Analytics and use it for your AdWords campaigns.

-So how are you going to tweak and optimize your PPС campaigns in 2018?
+So how are you going to tweak and optimize your PPС management in 2018?
 Which new features are you going to test?
 What are you anticipating most of all?